 Envision a glass pyramid rising above a brilliant collection of Western Americana.
 The location is not the Louvre in Paris, but on the campus of the University of Missouri-St. Louis.
-The collection is that of the St. Louis Mercantile Library, now in its 167th year and thus the oldest cultural institution in continuous operation in St. Louis, serving, literally, the world, and you.
+The collection is that of the St. Louis Mercantile Library, now in its 176th year and thus the oldest cultural institution in continuous operation in St. Louis.

 Perhaps you remember the Mercantile Library when it was located in the old downtown business district.
 As you may know we affiliated with the University of Missouri - St. Louis several years ago and our splendid facility in a park like setting is located just twelve minutes from Clayton via the Innerbelt or Hanley Road to Natural Bridge.
 Our Board of Direction has become an auxiliary board with the challenging and proud responsibility of supporting the Mercantile Library and its collections.
 We hope to raise awareness of, and friends and funds for, our beloved institution.

-That is where you come in!
-Won't you please join us; come visit us; attend our programs and openings of our frequent exhibitions, often specially designed for our supporters.
 The Mercantile Library represents the best of the old and the new.
 Of late we may be better known and appreciated nationally and even internationally, but the Mercantile has never forgotten its proud local roots and heritage and seeks St. Louisans who want to be part of this tradition.
-Let's support a part of the city's greatest intellectual and cultural legacy in the process of helping the Mercantile become better known, once again, locally.
-So, please support the library with your membership.